 Palace House: National Heritage Centre for Horseracing & Sporting Art, Newmarket, United Kingdom

-The National Heritage Centre is situated in Charles II’s sporting palace and stables and spans five acres in the heart of Newmarket.
-It comprises three complementary attractions; a new National Horseracing Museum, a National Art Gallery of British Sporting Art, and a chance to meet former racehorses and learn what they do after racing, in the flagship home of Retraining of Racehorses.
+The National Horse Racing Museum is situated in Charles II’s sporting palace and stables and spans five acres in the heart of Newmarket.
+It comprises three complementary attractions; a new National Horse Racing Museum, a National Art Gallery of British Sporting Art, and a chance to meet former racehorses and learn what they do after racing, in the flagship home of Retraining of Racehorses.

-The Heritage Centre also features The Tack Room: Food by the Pantry.
-It is accessible to all the public, not just Heritage Centre ticket holders, and can be accessed via large gates on Palace Street directly into the King’s Yard or from the atrium that runs from Rous Road car park through to Palace Street.
+It also features a superb on site restaurant The Tack Room and its own Bakery which are both accessible to all the public, not just ticket holders, and can be accessed via large gates on Palace Street directly into the King’s Yard or from the atrium that runs from Rous Road car park through to Palace Street.
 It also has a wonderful Gift Shop and Second Hand Book Shop.

-The following tours include a visit to the National Heritage Centre for Horseracing & Sporting Art:
+The following Discover Newmarket tours include a visit to The National Horse Racing Museum:

-Pedestrian access to the National Heritage Centre for Horseracing & Sporting Art is via Palace Street, CB8 8EP
+Pedestrian access is via Palace Street, CB8 8EP

 Send The National Horse Racing Museum an enquiry